karolyartur/SIT_visit/README.md

 **Important!**

-**Ater cloning the repository to the virtual machine do not allow colab to reset the runtime!**
+**After cloning the repository to the virtual machine do not allow colab to reset the runtime!**